Who does the Center teach?

-Anyone 18 years of age or older that is committed to learning.
+Anyone 18 years of age or older who is committed to learning the English language.

 Who will teach me?

-A volunteer tutor will provide you with literacy instruction – for reading and writing, for mathematics, and for basic computer usage.
+A volunteer tutor will provide you with English instruction – for reading, writing, speaking, and listening comprehension.
 Your tutor can work privately with you, which we refer to as one-on-one instruction.
 Or, you can become part of a small group for classroom instruction led by a volunteer tutor.
 You choose which arrangement is the most comfortable for you.

 When is the tutoring held?

 One-on-one (private) instruction is held whenever the student and the tutor are available.
 This could be in the morning, afternoon, or in the evening.
-However, our classroom instruction has set times so please check with the Center for class schedules.
+However, our classroom instruction has set times so please check with LVSCT for class schedules.

 Where is the tutoring done?

-Tutoring can be held at our office at 16 Dixon Street in Milford or at an agreed-upon location between you and your tutor for individual instruction.
+Tutoring can be done at our office at 16 Dixon Street in Milford or at an agreed-upon location between you and your tutor for individual instruction (e.g., the library, a community center, a cafe).

 How much does it cost?